bachdavi/Dotfiles/README.md

 `zsh`.

 ## Installation
-Assuming that all binaries are installed, simply simlink the `.conf` files into the `$HOME` directory.
+Assuming that all binaries are installed, simply simlink the configuration files into the `$HOME` directory.

 The folder structure mirrors the one expected in the `$HOME` directory.